microsoft/hlsl-specs/proposals/infra/INF-0001-availability-diagnostics.md

 ### Diagnostic text

-The diagnostic message should reflect whether the intrisics is not available just for the particular target shader stage or the whole shader model version.
+The diagnostic message should reflect whether the intrisic is not available just for the particular target shader stage or the whole shader model version.
 In other words, it should be relevant to the entry point type.